Technigo/project-business-site/README.md

 # Business Site

-Second individuell project for the Technigo boot camp.
+Second individual project for the Technigo boot camp.
 The assignment was to create a responsive business website with a form, an accordion and a hero image/video.
 This was our first assignment with Javascript.

 ## The problem